Neha/Nodejs-workshop/README.md

 # Nodejs-workshop
 Welcome to the Nodejs codelab.
 This codelab is divided into 5 parts.
 Starting from the beginner (understanding Nodejs) to advance (using GraphQL).
 This is a well balanced codelab between theory and handson.

+## Agenda
+Agenda of this workshop to start from the zero knowledge of nodejs to take attendees to in-depth knowledge of the nodejs.

+1) nodejs
+2) express generator
+3) get , post, put, delete, update request
+4) API creationg
+5) Microservice
+6) Mongodb
+7) GraphQL
+8) debugging
+9) CORS
+10) testing

 # Pre-requists
 - Javascript knowledge.
 Concepts such as - Promise(), Async-Await, ES6 , Import-export.
 - Knowledge of Programming (HTML, CSS, JS).
-- Have previous experience of building atleast webapps
+- Should have previous experience of building web apps
-- IDE
+- IDE of your choice.
-- github
+- github account
 - Any hosting enviornement

 # Agenda